wuqui/methling231/pages/students___WildL.md

 - What do I want to learn about in this course?
 	- how to find a good RQ, how to analyse quantitative data (in [Excel]([[Microsoft Excel]]) maybe), make effective [graphs]([[visualisation]])
 - Which project do I want to apply the methods to?
-	- A term paper on "Ethno-cultural stereotypes in linguistic landscapes"
+	- A term paper piggybacking on my presentation on "Ethno-cultural stereotypes in linguistic landscapes"
+		- Topic: [[Ethno-cultural stereotypes]] English stereotypes more cultural, loosing connection to specific nation vs. other languages still linked to nations/ groups and their stereotypes
+			- interest: [[ads]] using Engish product names or slogans/ [[political graffti]]
+			- Is there enough evidence? -> looking into old ads that do reference American/ UK stereotypes
+			- interest: Growing US critique, does that effect the linguistic landscape of a German city (Munich)?
+			- open for comparison: of present-day and a different point in time (maybe 60s)
 	- What is the paper for?
 	- term paper: for which [course]([[course]])?
 		- The course "[Linguistic landscapes]([[Linguistic Landscapes (Course)]])"